Modern Burials Leave Behind Toxic Legacy

 Most of us figure that when our body dies, we will leave it to decompose nicely back into the soil.
 This, however, is not the reality for most of those whose remains will be buried along with a host of toxins that will haunt their grave long after their funeral.

 According to an analysis by the National Geographic Society, a typical coffin burial will leave behind a host of environmental toxins and critical resources, leaving behind a toxic legacy.
+Critical resources include felling trees for caskets and using steel resources.
+Then there is the estimated 800,000 gallons of embalming fluid used each year to help preserve the body.

 Environmental toxins from modern burial